Read your latest personalised notifications

-The HFA Career Cafe is the meeting place for the future generation of heart failure specialists to interact with the great leaders of their specialty.
+HFA Career Café 2019 is the meeting place for the future generation of cardiologists to interact with the great leaders of their specialty.

-During individual interviews of 12 minutes, the selected applicants had the privilege to seek career development advice and recommendations from renowned professionals with years of successful careers behind them.
+During individual interviews of 12 minutes, the selected applicants have the privilege to seek career development advice and recommendations from renowned professionals with years of successful careers behind them.

 This is a unique platform where long-lasting generational relationships are possible!

-Dr. Anker has authored more than 700 original papers, reviews, and editorials that are well cited (total citations: >45,000, h-index: 115, papers with ≥ 200 citations: 80; source: Scopus, February 2017).
+Dr. Anker has authored more than 800 original papers, reviews, and editorials that are well cited (total citations: >66,000, h-index: 115, papers with ≥ 200 citations: 80; source: Scopus, 20th Jan, 2019).
 For his work Dr. Anker has won several prizes, including the 2018 Copernicus Prize of German DFG & Polish FNP.
-He obtained a number of fellowships and grants, including 2 NIH grants, 2 EU-FP7 & 2 IMI/Horizon2020 grants.
+He obtained a number of fellowships & grants, incl.
+2 from NIH (WARCEF EU), 2 EU-FP7 & 2 IMI/Horizon2020 grants.
 He was co-ordinator for “SICA-HF” (EU-FP7).
 He received grants for three IITs that are currently running for >15 Mill EUR (from DZHK Germany & several industries).

-Dr. Anker was and is member of >25 international clinical trial steering committees, chairing or co-chairing several currently (FAIR-HF2, EMPEROR-HFpEF, Fair-HFpEF, EMPERIAL-HFpEF, RELIEVE-HF, REVIVE-HF) as well as in the past (incl.
-FAIR-HF & FAIR-HF2, TIM-HF, AUGMENT-HF, RESHAPE-HF2, IMPULSE-HF and BACH).
+Dr. Anker was and is member of >30 international clinical trial steering committees, chairing or co-chairing several currently (FAIR-HF2, EMPEROR-HFpEF, Fair-HFpEF, EMPERIAL-HFpEF, RELIEVE-HF, REVIVE-HF) as well as in the past (incl.
+FAIR-HF, TIM-HF, AUGMENT-HF, IMPULSE-HF & BACH).
 He served in a number of DMC’s (chairing 4) and end-point committees (chairing 4).

 Professor Bauersachs studied Medicine at the University of Freiburg.
 After training as Clinical and Research Fellow at the Universities of Frankfurt and Heidelberg/Mannheim, in 1999 he moved to the University Hospital Wuerzburg where he became Consultant and Lecturer in Internal Medicine and Cardiology and was Associate Professor in the Department of Medicine from 2008 to 2010.
 Since 2010 he is Full Professor and Director of the Department of Cardiology and Angiology at Hannover Medical School.

-Professor Bauersachs is Fellow and Board Member of the Heart Failure Association (HFA) of the ESC, Chair of the HFA Study Group on Peripartum Cardiomyopathy, and Past Chair of the Working Group on Myocardial Function.
-He is Chair of the Cardiovascular Section of the Fachkollegium Medizin, Deutsche Forschungsgemeinschaft (DFG), Member of the Steering Committee of the DFG-funded Cluster of Excellence REBIRTH, and Speaker of the Clinical Research Group (KFO) 311 “(Pre-) terminal heart and lung failure - mechanical unloading and repair” funded by the DFG.
+Professor Bauersachs is Fellow and Board Member of the Heart Failure Association (HFA) of the ESC, Chair of the HFA Clinical Science Section, and Chair of the HFA Study Group on Peripartum Cardiomyopathy.
+He is Chair of the Cardiovascular Section of the Fachkollegium Medizin, Deutsche Forschungsgemeinschaft (DFG), and Speaker of the Clinical Research Group (KFO) 311 “(Pre-) terminal heart and lung failure - mechanical unloading and repair” funded by the DFG.